FIT-Print: Towards False-claim-resistant Model Ownership Verification via Targeted Fingerprint: Acknowledgements

 where $\tbinom{k}{d}=k!/[d!(k-d)!]$, the probability of a successful false claim attack, \ie, the BER is less than $\tau$ with the adversaries testing samples, is less than $\kappa$. \end{proposition}

-\begin{proof} As mentioned in Section II-B and Section II-C, registering the fingerprint with a timestamp can avoid any afterward false claim attack.
-As such, the adversary needs to craft the testing samples $\bar{\mathcal{X}}_T$ which can transfered to independent models in advance.
+\begin{proof} As mentioned in Section II-B and Section II-C, registering the fingerprint with a timestamp can avoid any subsequent false claim attack.
+As such, the adversary needs to craft the testing samples $\bar{\mathcal{X}}_T$ which can be transferred to independent models in advance.
 We assume that the adversary extracts the fingerprint $\bar{\bm{F}}$ from the independent model $M_I$ using the testing samples $\bar{\mathcal{X}}_T$, as follows.

 We assume that $\breve{\bm{F}}$ denotes the adversary's target fingerprint.
 Since $\bar{\bm{F}} \in \{-1, 1\}^k$ is a $k$-bit binary vector and the adversary has no knowledge of the independent model $M_I$, the probability of any bit in $\bar{\bm{F}}$ to match the corresponding bit in $\breve{\bm{F}}$ is $1/2$.
 Thus, to satisfy Eq.~(5) in Definition~4, \ie, making the BER between $\bar{\bm{F}}$ and $\breve{\bm{F}}$ less than $\tau$, there needs to have at least $k - \lfloor \tau \cdot k \rfloor$ bits in $\bar{\bm{F}}$ match $\breve{\bm{F}}$.
 Based on the binomial theorem, we have the probability of the aforementioned scenario, \ie, a successful false claim attack, is as follows.